 Let go this ego.
 Be free from all these ‘unnecessary’ attachment, longing, clinging, expectation, craving and aversion.

-The mind that is free from the ego doesn’t need acceptance, love, support, recognition, approval, acknowledgement, attention, companionship, friendship, interaction, cooperation, encouragement, appreciation, praise and compliment from anyone, or any group, or the society, or the world, to feel good, confident, proud or meaningful.
+The mind that is free from the ego doesn’t need acceptance, love, support, recognition, approval, acknowledgement, attention, companionship, friendship, interaction, cooperation, encouragement, appreciation, praise and compliment from anyone, or family/group, or the society, or the world, to feel good, confident, proud or meaningful.
 The mind is free as it is, peaceful as it is.

 No one can free other people’s minds from the ego.
 It has to come from within willingly and determinedly to let go the ego, the root cause of all ‘suffering’ and ‘problems’ of humanity.